kevinzunigacuellar/web/src/content/blog/dark-mode-in-astro.md

 }
 ```

-## 🧑‍🔧 Rendering components on the server
+## Rendering Components on the Server

-Regardless of the UI framework you use if you are using SSG, Astro will render your UI components on the server at build time and hydrate them on the client.
-This is a great feature because it makes your website faster, more accessible and SEO friendly.
+Regardless of the UI framework you use, if you are using Static Site Generation (SSG), Astro will render your UI components on the server at build time and hydrate them on the client side.
+This feature improves website performance, accessibility, and SEO.

-However, this feature also comes with some tradeoffs.
-Because your components are rendered on the server, web APIs like `localStorage` or `window` are not available.
+However, this feature also has some trade-offs.
+Since components are rendered on the server, web APIs like `localStorage` or `window` are not available.

-### Fallback initial state
+### Fallback Initial State

-To get around this problem, we can add a fallback initial state that will be used at build time and then change to the correct state after hydration.
+To overcome this limitation, you can add a fallback initial state that will be used during build time and then updated to the correct state after hydration.
+For example:

 ```jsx
 const [theme, setTheme] = useState(localStorage.getItem("theme") ?? "light");
 ```

-The above code will try to get the theme from `localStorage` and if it's not available it will use `light` as the initial state.

-Using a fallback initial state is the most common way to solve this problem.
-However, it creates a new problem called "client/server state missmatch."
-This problem happens when the initial state is different from the state after hydration.
+In the above code, we attempt to get the theme from `localStorage`, and if it's not available, we use `"light"` as the initial state.
+Using a fallback initial state is a common approach to solve this problem.
+However, it can lead to a "client/server state mismatch" issue, where the initial state differs from the state after hydration.

-This is not a big problem but it can be annoying for users specially if the state change is noticeable.

-### Getting around client/server missmatch
+### Addressing the Client/Server Mismatch

-One way to get around client and server missmatch is to add a mounted state.
-This state will make your component render wait until it is mounted to the DOM.
-This way all the web APIs will be available and the initial state will be the same as the state after hydration.

-To implement this, we can use `useState` and `useEffect` hooks to create a mounted state.
-This will render a fallback UI or null until the component is mounted.
+One way to address the client/server mismatch is by adding a `mounted` state.
+This state ensures that your component's rendering waits until it is mounted to the DOM, making all the web APIs available and ensuring that the initial state matches the state after hydration.
+You can achieve this using the `useState` and `useEffect` hooks to create a mounted state.
+Here's an example:

 ```jsx title="ThemeToggle.tsx"
 const [isMounted, setIsMounted] = useState(false);